-An entity shall classify a non-current asset (or disposal group) as HFS if its carrying amount will be recovered principally through a sale transaction rather than through continuing use - per Para 6 of the FRS note.
+An entity shall classify a non-current asset (or disposal group) as HFS if its carrying amount will be recovered principally through a sale transaction rather than through continuing use - per Para 6 of the FRS 5.

 A "disposal group" is a group of assets to be disposed of, by sale or otherwise, together as a group in a single transaction, and liabilities directly associated with those assets that will be transferred in the transaction.
-The assets may include qualifying expenditure, non-qualifying expenditure, inventories, intangible assets, etc.
+The assets may include property, plant and equipment, inventories, intangible assets, etc.

 This discussion paper is focused on the tax treatment of assets which are unclear.
-The tax treatments of assets which are clear such as those for non-qualifying assets, inventories, etc are not discussed here.
-The tax treatment for these assets will follow the general law and will depend on whether any gains on disposal or on deemed disposal are capital or revenue and realized or unrealised.
+The tax treatments of assets which are clear such as those for assets which qualify for capital allowances, inventories, etc are not discussed here.
+The tax treatment for these assets will follow the general law and will depend on whether any gains on disposal or on deemed disposal are capital or revenue and realized or unrealized.